-In March 2018, we advanced \$10.5 million to Nanjing Bestzyme.
+In March 2018, we advanced \$10.5 million to Nanjing Bestzyme Bioengineering Co., Ltd. or Nanjing Bestzyme, a subsidiary of GenScript.
 As of March 2018, the cash advancement was paid off in full.

 March 2018 Cash Advancement to GenScript USA